joranlager/oci-cli/README.md

 ```

 ### Creating and setting the required certificate and key to access OCI
-For inital setup of the OCI CLI credentials / certificate of if you need to re-configure, run the setup-clients.sh.
+For inital setup of the OCI CLI credentials / certificate of if you need to re-configure, run the setup-oci.sh.
 This will overwrite existing certificate and private key so make sure that is the intention.

 Running the script requires the user to hit enter when the script pauses - then the public key in PEM format is displayed.